Dynastinae

-Dynastinae or rhinoceros beetles are a subfamily of the scarab beetle family (Scarabaeidae).
+Dynastinae or rhinoceros beetles are a subfamily of the scarab beetle family (Scarabaeidae), named for their rhinoceros-like horns.
 Other common names – some for particular groups of rhinoceros beetles – include Hercules beetles, unicorn beetles or horn beetles.
-Over 1500 species and 225 genera of rhinoceros beetles are known.
+Over 1,500 species and 225 genera of rhinoceros beetles are known.

 Many rhinoceros beetles are well known for their unique shapes and large sizes.
 Some famous species are, for example, the Atlas beetle (Chalcosoma atlas), common rhinoceros beetle (Xylotrupes ulysses), elephant beetle (Megasoma elephas), European rhinoceros beetle (Oryctes nasicornis), Hercules beetle (Dynastes hercules), Japanese rhinoceros beetle or kabutomushi (Allomyrina dichotoma), ox beetle (Strategus aloeus) and the Eastern Hercules beetle (Dynastes tityus).

-Description and ecology
+Description

 The Dynastinae are among the largest of beetles, reaching more than 15 cm in length, but are completely harmless to humans because they cannot bite or sting.
 Some species have been anecdotally claimed to lift up to 850 times their own weight.
 An extinct Eocene Oryctoantiquus borealis was the largest fossil scarabeid, with a length of 5 cm.
 Some modern Oryctini grew up to 7 cm.
 Common names of the Dynastinae refer to the characteristic horns borne only by the males of most species in the group.
 Each has a horn on the head and another horn pointing forward from the center of the thorax.
 The horns are used in fighting other males during mating season, and for digging.
 The size of the horn is a good indicator of nutrition and physical health.

 The body of an adult rhinoceros beetle is covered by a thick exoskeleton.
-A pair of thick wings lie atop another set of membranous wings underneath, allowing the rhinoceros beetle to fly, although not very efficiently, owing to its large size.
-Their best protection from predators is their size and stature.
-Additionally, since they are nocturnal, they avoid many of their predators during the day.
-When the sun is out, they hide under logs or in vegetation to camouflage themselves from the few predators big enough to want to eat them.
-If rhinoceros beetles are disturbed, some can release very loud, hissing squeaks.
-The hissing squeaks are created by rubbing their abdomens against the ends of their wing covers.
-Rhinoceros beetles are relatively resilient; a healthy adult male can live up to 2–3 years.
-The females rarely live long after they mate.
+A pair of thick wings lie atop another set of membranous wings underneath, allowing the rhinoceros beetle to fly, although not very efficiently owing to its large size.
+Their best protection from predators is their size and stature, also avoiding many due to being nocturnal.
+When the sun is out, they hide under logs or in vegetation to camouflage themselves from the few predators big enough to eat them.
+If rhinoceros beetles are disturbed, some can release very loud, hissing squeaks created by rubbing their abdomens against the ends of their wing covers.

+Ecology

 These beetles' larval stages can be several years long.
 The larvae feed on rotten wood and the adults feed on nectar, plant sap, and fruit.
-First, the larvae hatch from eggs and later develop into pupae before they reach adult status (see picture at left).
-The females lay 50 eggs on average.
-Contrary to what their size may imply, adult rhinoceros beetles do not eat large amounts, unlike their larvae, which eat a significant amount of rotting wood.
+First, the larvae hatch from eggs and later develop into pupae before they reach adulthood.